Student Code of Conduct

 Step 1: Student Appeal of Supervisor Review

 If the student wishes to appeal the Level 2 decision, he or she will request an appeal in writing to the appropriate division vice president.
 The dean or dean-level administrator will provide to the division vice president all written materials initially provided for the Level 2 decision and the responses.
 Prior to reviewing the complaint with the appropriate parties, the division vice president will provide an opportunity for the College employee and the student grievant to submit additional materials related to the written complaint.
-The division vice president should inform the Vice President of Student Success Services of the decision rendered.
+The division vice president should inform the vice president for Student Services of the decision rendered.

 Step 2: Reporting of Final Decision